kristianlm/chicken-minissh/readme.md

 `minissh` supports client that call `channel-accept` and servers that call `channel-exec`, though this is unconventional.

+## A word on complexity

+I keep coming back to this codebase and find it incredibly complex.
+I always find myself wanting to fix it up.
+The concurrency aspect is really what's making it complex.
+If we didn't need multiple threads, I feel the code could be dropped to something like a fifth.
+But here's the deal-breaker: if we can use only one thread, we can't have our SSH sessions respond to external events, since the session thread might be blocked by a read.
+The only way to solve that, as far as I know, is to read from a separate thread.
+And that's when the party is getting started.

+The most useful API for the SSH channels is to have one srfi-18 thread per channel, with its input and output ports bound correspondingly.
+This makes application-writing nice and easy.
+But this is complicated to implement.
+For example, any channel read might have to send a window-adjust (to unblock remote end when its window size is 0).
+And any channel write potentially needs to block on window-adjust.

+I have tried to find a simple callback-based API that I could use to build the concurrency aspects on top of - several times.
+I really want to keep all concurrency aspects (`mutex-lock!` and friends) separate, but I'm not seeing how that could be done without restricting ourselves to a SSH server that can only respond to it's own network traffic.

+And finally, if you're thinking that this could be solved by having a single reader thread and a single writer thread, I salute you.
+I might have had that thought 300 times.
+But it turns out, that too is harder than it seems: if you're a writer-only-thread, you may want to send a KEXINIT message, to initialize a key re-exchange.
+That is wonderful, but now you need to coordinate with the reader-thread because you cannot really perform the key re-exchange without coordinating with the reader-thread somehow.
+So we're back to square one, no?

 # TODO

 ## fix known bug: will never initiate key negitiation